Authenticity for the AI Era

 What formats are supported?

-Why not JPEG?
+Why not JPEG or HEIC?

 Does it work if metadata is removed?